onetoneisme/blackjack/units/operators_basic/002_QuickStart.md

 cd cf-example-sinatra
 ```

 Deploying an application in CF involves using the `cf push` command.
-In this case, we will use the following format `cf push [your username]-app` For example, if your user is `JoeDoe`, you will use:
+In this case, we will use the following format `cf push application-name` For example, we will use `Sinatra-Example-app`:

 ```
-cf-app push JoeDoe-app
+cf-app push Sinatra-Example-app
 ```

-\{[regex=`/App started\n+OK/gm`]}

-CF will deploy the application and will show the URL to access the application, in this case, something like `http: // joedoe-app.{{cf-get-instance-ip}}.xip.io/`
+CF will deploy the application and will show the URL to access the application, in this case, something like `http: // sinatra-example-app.{{cf-get-instance-ip}}.xip.io/`

 Viewing logs
 ------------